Southern

 New Zealand English is heard by Americans as "Ozzie Light."
 The

-New Zealand English sound "flatter" (less modulated) than either
+New Zealand English sounds "flatter" (less modulated) than

 South Africa